-This creamy leek and pancetta pappardelle for two is incredibly easy to prepare.
+This creamy leek and pancetta pappardelle pasta (for two) is incredibly easy to prepare.
 Perfect for a weeknight dinner or special occasion!

 I kind of feel like curling up in this bowl of creamy pappardelle and taking a nap.
 A wonderfully long nap filled with heavy cream, crispy pancetta, caramelized leeks, and a fluffy pile of parmigiano-reggiano for a pillow.
 Parmigiano-reggiano pillows!
 That should be a thing.

 Here’s the part where I’m supposed to tell you that this recipe would be perfect for your upcoming *cough* Valentine’s Day *cough* dinner.
 It really would be.
 It’s pretty dreamy.
 For that reason, I scaled the recipe down for two!

 Don’t worry though!
 This recipe makes two (very) generous servings.
 Stingy pasta servings are not allowed around these parts.

 But umm….let’s be real for a second.
 You may not want to share this pasta with anyone else.
 Your significant other might not even be worthy of this pasta, and I would totally understand.
 Really, it’s that good.

 In fact, I challenge you to find someone who doesn’t enjoy egg pappardelle pasta, particularly when tossed and coated with a cream-based sauce, such as this one.
 Pappardelle, cream, and pancetta.
 It doesn’t get better.

 I don’t like to play favorites (especially when it comes to pasta!), but it might just be the most universally loved pasta of all time.
 Rich, perfectly twirlable, and delicious.
 My go-to brand is DeCecco, which sells a wonderful extra wide egg pappardelle that holds its shape extremely well!

 If you’re feeling ambitious, you can also use homemade pappardelle pasta for this recipe.
 Bonus points for you!